Oussama08/deliverily/README.md

 # deliverily
-This project is made during Hackathon ENSA El Jadida
+This project was made during Hackathon ENSA El Jadida